 Corporate sponsors are an incredibly important element in the work The Junior League is able to do.
 Through a sponsorship or partnership with The Junior League, a company has an opportunity to collaborate with one of the world’s largest and most effective associations of women as they work to improve their communities.
 The arrangement is mutually beneficial.
 While the League enjoys access to the resources and expertise of the corporate team, the corporation is able to enjoy an opportunity for civic engagement and social responsibility that visibly enhances its business, brand, and reputation.

 Interested in becoming a corporate sponsor?
-Please contact Laurie Dodge, Director of Marketing & Development, at 212.951.8347 or email@example.com.
+Please contact Laurie Dodge, Chief Brand Officer, at 212.951.8347 or email@example.com.

 Community partners are the people and organizations within a local area who partner with an individual Junior League or groups of Leagues because they share a common goal and because they can each lend knowledge, capital, credibility, volunteers, or other resources to an initiative to make it as beneficial as possible to those it serves.

 In many cases, a League partners locally with an organization, such as CASA, the Red Cross or the United Way, that has a national or international reach.
 Often, due to an inherent affinity in mission and goals, these organizations are able to form distinct, locally focused partnerships with individual Leagues in cities all over the AJLI network.

 Interested in becoming a community partner?
 Please contact Janine Le Sueur, Vice President of Programs, at 212.951.8392 or firstname.lastname@example.org.